 Diagnosing central post-stroke pain can be difficult, especially for those unfamiliar with the condition.
 Some symptoms such as facial pain after stroke could be related to other conditions such as damage to the trigeminal nerve, which may or may not have been caused by a stroke.

 Pain management can be challenging; narcotic painkillers may be tried but often have mixed results.
-Newer medications such as Neurontin and Lyrica are sometime prescribed for pain relief.
+Newer medications such as Neurontin and Lyrica are sometimes prescribed for pain relief.

 Physical therapy may also help with pain management.